rolyp/agda-stdlib-ext/README.md

 # agda-common
-Some useful extensions to the standard library
+Some useful additions to the standard library.